Long Lines, Voting Machine Issues Plague Georgia Primary

 "I have put in several voice messages detailing what we need and what assistance [we need]," Bames said.
 "No response."

-Atlanta Mayor Keisha Lance Bottoms tweeted her concerns Tuesday morning after reports that several majority-black polling places had no working machines.
+Atlanta Mayor Keisha Lance Bottoms tweeted her concerns Tuesday morning after reports that several majority black polling places had no working machines.

 If you are in line, PLEASE do not allow your vote to be suppressed.
 PLEASE stay in line.
 They should offer you a provisional ballot if the machines are not working. https://t.co/1lVu3rEsCg— Keisha Lance Bottoms (@KeishaBottoms) June 9, 2020

-Republican Secretary of State Brad Raffensperger's office said mid-morning there were no reports of actual equipment issues and blamed counties for any problems at the polls.
+Republican Secretary of State Brad Raffensperger's office said midmorning there were no reports of actual equipment issues and blamed counties for any problems at the polls.

 "We do have reports of equipment being delivered to the wrong locations and delivered late, we have reports of poll workers not understanding setup or how to operate voting equipment," a spokeswoman said.
 "While these are unfortunate, they are not issues of the equipment but a function of counties engaging in poor planning, limited training, and failures of leadership.
 Well over 2,000 precincts are functioning normally throughout the state of Georgia."

 Georgia's primary has already seen record-setting turnout for a contest that features a competitive Democratic U.S. Senate primary, several competitive U.S. House races and every state lawmaker on the ballot.
-More than 1.3 million voters cast their ballots ahead of Election Day – one million of those by mail.
+More than 1.3 million voters cast their ballots ahead of Election Day – 1 million of those by mail.

 In the weeks leading up to the election, more than 10% of Georgia's polling places have relocated because of COVID-19 concerns.
-In metro Atlanta there are more than 80 polling places were closed and consolidated ahead of Election Day.
+In metro Atlanta more than 80 polling places were closed and consolidated ahead of Election Day.

 This isn't the only pandemic-related disruption to voting in the state.
 Georgia twice postponed its primary this spring as the coronavirus began spreading.